rsierzega/hello-world/README.md

 # hello-world
-This is my short description
+This is my short description and I am also just learning what all of this is about...